Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/README.md

 # ***Important Notice***

 This project and plugin use ***Substrate***, so you must enable Substrate.
-Substrate is a **beta-stage feature** that completely replaces the existing Material system but does not guarantee compatibility.
-Therefore, it is recommended not to use this plugin in ongoing projects.

-If you really want to use it in an ongoing project, duplicate the project first to create a backup.

 Substrate can be enabled in the ```Project Settings``` under **Engine->Rendering->Substrate**.